allenai/allennlp/tutorials/tagger/README.md

 ## Getting Started

 Welcome to AllenNLP!
 This tutorial will walk you through the basics of building and training an AllenNLP model.
-Before we get started, make sure you have a clean Python 3.6 or 3.7 virtual environment with AllenNLP installed, and then run
+Before we get started, make sure you have a clean Python 3.6 or 3.7 virtual environment, and then run

 ```
 pip install allennlp
 ```

+to install the AllenNLP library.

 In this tutorial we'll implement a slightly enhanced version of the PyTorch [LSTM for Part-of-Speech Tagging](https://pytorch.org/tutorials/beginner/nlp/sequence_models_tutorial.html#example-an-lstm-for-part-of-speech-tagging) tutorial,